edwinbulter/quote-lambda-tf/doc/tasks/ECS-23-role-management.md

 - Test toast notifications
 - Test navigation flow
 - Test with different user roles (ADMIN vs non-ADMIN)
+- Test delete button is disabled for self
+- Test delete confirmation dialog appears
+- Test user is removed from list after successful deletion
+- Test error handling when deletion fails

 #### 6.3 Integration Testing
 - Test full flow: ADMIN adds user to USER group → user can like quotes
 - Test full flow: ADMIN adds user to ADMIN group → user can access user management
 - Test full flow: ADMIN removes user from USER group → user cannot like quotes
 - Test edge case: Try to remove self from ADMIN (should fail with error message)
+- Test full flow: ADMIN deletes user → user is removed from Cognito and all DynamoDB records are deleted
+- Test edge case: Try to delete self (should fail with error message)
+- Test edge case: Deleted user's likes and view history are completely removed from DynamoDB

 ## Technical Considerations

 ### Backend
-1. **Cognito Integration**: Use AWS Cognito Admin APIs to manage user groups
+1. **Cognito Integration**: Use AWS Cognito Admin APIs to manage user groups and deletion
    - `ListUsers` - Get all users in user pool
    - `AdminListGroupsForUser` - Get groups for specific user
    - `AdminAddUserToGroup` - Add user to group
    - `AdminRemoveUserFromGroup` - Remove user from group
+   - `AdminDeleteUser` - Delete user from Cognito User Pool

 2. **Authorization**: Verify ADMIN role on all admin endpoints
    - Extract groups from JWT token